Must the divine feminine be denatured?

 Oh the ghosts of Christmas past!
 We all have them.
 May yours wear holly wreaths and drag chains of tinkling bells if they have to drag chains at all.

-In Writing Mary Caperton Bingham Christmas Virgin Mary 20 Favorites of 2022
+In Writing Christmas Mary Caperton Bingham Virgin Mary 20 Favorites of 2022

 by Sallie Bingham in Women, Religion 3 Comments